TSlex/StardewValley/ItemResearchSpawnerV2/README.md

 `Buy price multiplayer`- increase/decrease buy/spawn price for all items **\[Host only\]**
 `Sell price multiplayer`- increase/decrease sell price (to menu) for all items **\[Host only\]**

+### Controller settings

+`Show RnS button` - show/hide the RnS button to open the RnS menu (up-left corner in inventory) `RnS button X and Y position` - button position offset (in case other mods add something there) `Remap "craft" key` - maps `Y` key on gamepad to open the RnS menu via gamepad

 ### Misc

-`Enable menu sounds` - speaks for itself
+`Show tooltip in other menus` - show/hide the tooltip outside of RnS menu `Enable menu sounds` - speaks for itself
 `Show missing items` - to show each "Missing Item" in the menu if there are any
 `Research time` - determines how long you need to press the research button (in seconds) **\[Host only\]**